hitokiri-mata/katacoda-courses/kubernetes-puzzlers/puzzler-hpa/step6-apply-hpa-spec.md

 With the HPA now deployed we would expect more Pods to be started with all the CPU backpressure running in Terminal 2.
 You should be seeing several Pods by now.

-`watch "kubectl get pods && echo "" && kubectl top pods && echo "" && kubectl get hpa"`{{execute T3}}
+`watch "kubectl get deployments && echo "" && kubectl get pods -l app=php-apache && echo "" && kubectl top pods -l app=php-apache && echo "" && kubectl get hpa"`{{execute T3}}

 If you are not seeing more than one Pod, then something is still wrong.